Carokyp/Forest-Pals/README.md

      <img width="332" height="106" alt="Image" src="https://github.com/user-attachments/assets/d75c5ad2-f974-4a87-bd1c-f090fefea16b" />
    </div>

-4. You now have a fork of the Doux-Matin repository in your GitHub account.
+4. You now have a fork of the Forest-Pals repository in your GitHub account.
 Go to your profile, open the forked repository, and upload the required files.

 5. Above the list of forked files, click the 'Code' button.